21 ncac 36 .0224 COMPONENTS OF NURSING PRACTICE FOR THE REGISTERED NURSE

 (ii) observations of appearance and behavior;

-(iii) measurements of physical structure and physiological functions;
+(iii) measurements of physical structure and physiological functions; and

-(iv) information regarding available resources; and
+(iv) information regarding resources available to the client; and

-(B) verifying data collected.
+(B) verifying the data collected.

-(2) Interpretation of data includes:
+(2) Interpretation of data shall include:

 (A) analyzing the nature and inter‑relationships of collected data; and